paramrathour/blog/pages/_posts/2024-07-16-hunter-hunter-little-things.md

 #### Assassin-mode × Kill
 ![](/hxh/011-18-051-15.jpg)
 _Episodes [11](https://hunterxhunter.fandom.com/wiki/Episode_11_(2011)), [51](https://hunterxhunter.fandom.com/wiki/Episode_51_(2011))_
 Killua rips out [Johness](https://hunterxhunter.fandom.com/wiki/Johness)'s heart without him noticing.
 But Killua isn't satisfied due to the presence of blood, he mentions how his _old man_ would have done it without a drop of blood.
 Then we see [Chrollo](https://hunterxhunter.fandom.com/wiki/Chrollo_Lucilfer) doing the deed against [Neon](https://hunterxhunter.fandom.com/wiki/Neon_Nostrade), but there was a tiny amount of blood.
-And so, this establishes that Chrollo isn't as powerful as Killua's old man ([Zeno](https://hunterxhunter.fandom.com/wiki/Zeno_Zoldyck)) which ultimately, is confirmed by Zeno but he was't sure if Chrollo was serious about the fight.
+And so, this establishes that Chrollo isn't as powerful as Killua's old man ([Zeno](https://hunterxhunter.fandom.com/wiki/Zeno_Zoldyck)) which ultimately, is confirmed by Zeno but he wasn't sure if Chrollo was serious about the fight.
 #### Ring × of × Fire
 ![](/hxh/050-14-068-02.jpg)
 ![](/hxh/129-18-00.jpg)